KrishChothani/ACM-RAG/README.md

 - 🔐 **Secure Authentication** - JWT-based user management
 - 📱 **Responsive Design** - Works seamlessly across all devices

+## Multimodal RAG Pipeline
+We implemented a multimodal RAG pipeline to handle both text and images in healthcare documents.
+Text is chunked and embedded directly, while images and charts bypass OCR and are first interpreted using Gemini Vision to generate semantic descriptions.
+These descriptions are then chunked, embedded, and stored in Pinecone for accurate retrieval and context-aware response generation.

 ## 🏗️ Architecture

 ```mermaid